andrasq/node-restiq/Readme.md

 the service is ready to receive requests.
 Hostname and backlog as for `http.createServer`.

+### app.setErrorHandler( onError(req, res, err, next) )

+Use the provided `onError` function to handle middleware errors.
+The default error handler extracts an http status code from `err`, else returns a 500 Internal Server Error response.

 ### app.addStep( func, [where] )

 Add a processing step to the middleware stack.
 Each step is a function